 The video above shows how to clear blockage and get your sewer working again.

 DO NOT flush Kleenex, feminine products, BABY WIPES, cleaner cloths, toilet cleaner heads, paper towels, etc. down the toilet – these items DO NOT BREAK DOWN EASILY and can cause congestion in the baffle and tee – These are images of baby wipes from a tank – if you look closely you can still see the embossing on the wipes – they do NOT deteriorate!

-Some people are under the impression that septic systems do not need to be pumped or serviced.
+Some people are under the impression that septic setups do not need to be pumped or serviced.
 Some people believe that adding “things” to the system will keep them from having to pump their systems.
-Some people don’t even know they are on a septic system until it backs up into the home!
+Some people don’t even know they are on a system until it backs up into the home!